Image: Andy Roth/Flickr

-The hack, which resulted in the loss of the sensitive personal records of 21.5 million government employees, including 5.6 million of their fingerprints, was carried out by two hacking groups, likely from China and affiliated with the Chinese government.
+The disastrous data breach discovered last year at the US government agency that handles all federal employees data, the Office of Personnel Management, or OPM, was enabled by a seemingly endless series of mistakes by the agency itself, according to a comprehensive congressional report released on Wednesday.The hack, which resulted in the loss of the sensitive personal records of 21.5 million government employees, including 5.6 million of their fingerprints, was carried out by two hacking groups, likely from China and affiliated with the Chinese government.
 The hackers took advantage of OPM's lax security and failure to implement "basic cyber hygiene," the report states.

-In March of 2014, OPM found about about the hack, which actually started in July of 2012, according to the report's timeline.
+The hackers not only embarrassed OPM by breaching it and going undetected for months, they also trolled the agency's forensic investigators, using Marvel superhero names to steal the data under their noses, the report revealed.In March of 2014, OPM found about about the hack, which actually started in July of 2012, according to the report's timeline.
 At that point, with the help of the U.S. Department of Homeland Security's Computer Emergency Readiness Team (US-CERT), which alerted OPM of the breach, the agency started monitoring the hackers' activities.

 In an attempt to kick out Captain America, OPM failed to see that Iron Man was also inside their networks